 Financial Statement Analysis

 - Appraise the financial health of a company based on financial ratio analysis and financial statement evaluation.

 - Demonstrate the uses of GAAP and IFRS in Financial Reporting.

 - Describe the professional responsibilities of accountants in financial reporting.

-- Apply fixed asset concepts.
+- Apply fixed asset concepts including impairment.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Representative.